akuklev/akuklev.github.io/prototypes.md

 Cat : Catᵈ
 ```
 Furthermore, we can iterate, and thus `Catᵈ : Catᵈᵈ`, etc. And since constructions and proofs also can be lifted,
 any statement we have proven for all small categories `prf<C : Cat>` also can be applied to displayed categories,
 say like the category `Grp : Catᵈ` of all groups and the category of all categories `Cat : Catᵈ` itself.

+# Universes as categories

+As we have seen above, not only inductive shapes have the notion of extensions; universes do as well.
+It is not hard to see that it also applies to universes of type families, universes of fibered types,
+and universes of fibered type families.
+̈Universes of fibered types or type families will also exhibit selectors if they are fibered
+over self-fibered types.
+It can be shown to also apply to universes of models for any given algebraic theory,
+including infinitary algebraic theories with dependent sorts and their generalized form as long
+their sort algebras are stratified.
+In fact, in all of these cases, the categories `𝒱` are also
+equipped with proarrows (“multivalued morphisms”) `sᵈ t` for each `s t : 𝒱`.

+In this work we only considered dependent type formers valued in ordinary types, but it should
+be possible to introduce dependent type formers in shape universes `$𝒰` using an approach
+modelled after “Type Theory for Synthetic ∞-categories” by E. Riehl and M. Shulman.

 # Promorphisms in universes of models